(Illustration: “Forthwith upright he rears from off the pool”,

 Closing words for young Turkish game/software developers

 I have witnessed and been involved in the last 30 years of Turkish game and software development scene.
 Among the 20+ major software projects (games, game engines, business applications, etc.) that I was involved in since 1984, “Paradise Lost” is the only project that I have released in Turkey.
-Thanks to that, I have learned the fact of developing and marketing games, applications (anything!) for the international market, in a very hard way!
-I am afraid, “Think globally, act locally” doesn’t work in my beloved country.
+Thanks to that, I have learned the necessity of developing and marketing games for the international market, in a very hard way!
+I am afraid, “Think globally, act locally” doesn’t work in my beloved country. 😉

 Follow your dreams, do what ever you want… Just, don’t forget to think and act globally. – The success is out there!

 One thought on ““Paradise Lost” found!”